microcks/microcks.io/content/documentation/using/advanced/organizing.md

 | `label-label` | The display label of the first level filtering key in Services list page.|
 | `label-list` | A comma separated list of label keys you want to display in Services list page. |

-Here's below the portion of `features.properties` configuration used for enabling `repository-filter` and having the results shown in the cepture on the top of this page.
+Here's below the portion of `features.properties` configuration used for enabling `repository-filter` and having the results shown in the capture on the top of this page.
 You'll see that we use `domain` as the main label and that we only display `domain` and `status` labels on the Services list page:

 ```properties
 features.feature.repository-filter.enabled=true